LeeCampbell/IntroToRx/content/09_CombiningSequences.md

 ## Summary

 This chapter covered a set of methods that allow us to combine observable sequences.
 This brings us to a close on Part 2.
 We've looked at the operators that are mostly concerned with defining the computations we want to perform on the data.
-In Part 3 we will move onto practical concerns such as managing side effects, error handling, and scheduling.
-The
+In Part 3 we will move onto practical concerns such as managing scheduling, side effects, and error handling.